DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

 DOMESTIC VIOLENCE DEFENSES

-If you are facing charges, there are several domestic violence defenses that your attorney may use in court.
+If you are facing charges, there are several domestic violence defenses that your domestic abuse lawyer may use in court.
 Of course, each case is different, but there are some that are fairly standard.

 - False accusation.
 You may claim that you were false accused of the crime.
 This is very common, but can be more difficult if the victim has documentation to support their claims — another reason you need a good domestic violence attorney representing you.